dnstrach/ChefsKiss/README.md

 RecipeDetailViewModel contains properties to show the edit sheet and input GridItem.Size.
 Its methods return Bool values to determine when to show servings, prep time, and cook time.

 ### View
-Recipes are accessible by a List view in the MyRecipes tab view.
+Recipes are accessible in the MyRecipesListView.
 Once the user taps on a recipe, a navigation link will present its detail view.
 To add or edit a recipe, AddEditRecipeView is reused and presented as a sheet.
 To select a recipe image, the user must tap on the ImagePickerView section.
 ImagePickerView contains PhotosPicker layered in front of a HStack with the **overlay(alignment:content:)** modifier.
 The selected image is displayed by ImageState with a switch statement to show empty, loading, savedImage, photoImage, cameraImage, and failure case values.

 The user can also select an image from their built-in camera.
 The button above PhotosPicker will present the Camera app as a modal view.
 CameraView conforms to UIViewControllerRepresentable to manage UIImagePickerController in a SwiftUI interface.